Electric and magnetic waveguides in graphene: quantum and classical

 \subsection{The case of an electric well}

 Consider the case of an electric waveguide with potential of square profile given by

 The width of the well has been fixed to simplify the discussion and fix units.
 We will always assume that $v_0>0$, so the above potential will be a well (if $v_0<0$, this becomes a barrier.
-Trom the symmetries above mentioned, this situation is equivalent to a barrier, changing the sign of energy of the well).
-The potential determine three regions: $I$ for $x<-1$, $II$ for $-1<x<1$ and $III$ for $x>1$.
+From the symmetries above mentioned, this situation is equivalent to a barrier, changing the sign of energy of the well).
+The potential determine three regions in the $x$ variable: $I$ for $x<-1$, $II$ for $-1<x<1$ and $III$ for $x>1$.

 Let a classical relativistic charged particle with zero mass be incident from the left towards the well.
 Then, we have the following possible situations.
 Firstly we describe the situation of scattering states where a particle incident from the left (region I) into the well will cross it (through region II) to pass to region III.